trywilco/wilco-docs/docs/building-your-quest/writing-quest-texts/message-components.md

 ### Button

-Adds a basic CTA to the message.
-We currently support
+adds a basic call-to-action (CTA) to the message.

 ```yml
 - components: